grandonbarcia/habbit-tracker/README.md

 ## Screenshots

-Users can move the slider, toggle the switches, and enter enter text in the input panel on the left.
+Users can toggle the switches and enter text in the input panel on the left.

 ![](/public/img/HT1.JPG)